vkleer/CI_PP1_TD/README.md

 - https://favicon.io/

 ## Features
-The site has a total of five sections and 13 features.
+The website has a total of five sections and 13 features.

 ### Logo and Navigation bar
 - The official The Doors logo is used and placed on the left as is conventional